 Terrorists are very likely to try to carry out attacks in Kenya, including kidnapping.
 The main threat is from extremists linked to Al Shabaab, a militant group in Somalia opposed to the Somali government.
 Al Shabaab has issued public threats against Kenya due to Kenya’s military intervention in Somalia.
 The Kenyan authorities have increased security to counter potential reprisal attacks by Al Shabaab.
 There’s some evidence of growing support for Daesh (formerly referred to as ISIL) in Kenya.

 Six British nationals were killed in the September 2013 attack on the Westgate shopping mall in Nairobi.

 Attacks could be indiscriminate in places frequented by foreigners including hotels, bars, restaurants, sports bars and nightclubs, sporting events, supermarkets, shopping centres, coastal areas including beaches, airports, buses, trains and other transport hubs.
 Places of worship including churches and mosques have also been targeted.
 Be particularly vigilant in these areas.

 Kenyan official buildings such as government offices and law enforcement personnel and facilities have been targeted.
 Somali government interests in Kenya may also be targeted.
-Take extra security precautions if you’re travelling to any of these places.
+Take extra security precautions if you plan on travelling to any of these places.